 David Blank-Edelman | @otterbook

 In his role as Senior Cloud Advocate at Microsoft, David Blank-Edelman focuses on modern operations and site reliability engineering.
 He’s a frequent speaker on site reliability engineering, most recently at NLUUG.
 Blank-Edelman was one of the co-founders of SREcon.
-His active Twitter feed yields insights into the latest conferences around SRE and DevOps intermixed with a good dose of humor about travel, kids, and culture.
+His Twitter feed yields insights into the latest conferences around SRE and DevOps intermixed with a good dose of humor about travel, kids, and culture.

 Gustavo Franco | @stratus

 Gustavo Franco is a Google SRE ’07 class member and frequently shares tips for new companies on how to ensure your SRE team is successful.

 Brendan Gregg | @brendangregg